Quickstart

 We use Poetry for our own development.
 If you choose Poetry, all you need to do is:

-If you prefer Pip, install CsvPath Framework with one of:
+If you prefer Pip, install CsvPath Framework with:

 Have a look at the Github project for more details.
 You can read that site in parallel to this one.